treyhunner/treyhunner.github.com/source/_posts/2015-03-09-deploying-an-ember-cli-application-via-ssh.markdown

 After failing to find a simple and elegant solution using an S3 bucket for my Ember CLI app's `index.html` file, I decided to move it onto my server and serve it through Nginx.

+**UPDATE:** You *can* use non-hash URLs with S3 without returning 404 status codes.
+Michael Klein opened [a pull request][non-hash explanation] for ember-deploy-s3-index noting how

 ## Ember-Deploy-SSH-Index

 I went looking for an Ember-CLI-Deploy adapter that would allow my to upload my files to a directory on my web server, but I didn't find any such adapters.